Sustainable business

 Responsible investment

-As a subscriber to the United Nations Principles for Responsible Investment (UN PRI), GCO has joined the commitment to achieving a global and sustainable financial system through the incorporation of environmental, social and corporate governance (ESG) issues into its investment strategy and in the active exercise of the property.
+As a subscriber to the United Nations Principles for Responsible Investment (UN PRI), GCO shares the commitment to achieving a global and sustainable financial system through the incorporation of environmental, social and corporate governance (ESG) considerations in its investment strategy and activity.

-Through the sustainable investment policy, GCO establishes the ESG principles and criteria to be taken into account in its financial investments.
-This Policy is complementary to GCO's Investment Policy, which is based on the principle of prudence in its activities and whose main objective is to ensure the commitments made to its customers over time, with an adequate diversification of portfolios.
+Through our Sustainable Investment Policy, we establish the ESG principles and criteria to be taken into account in our financial investments.
+This Policy is complementary to GCO's Investment Policy, which is based on the principle of prudence in its activities and whose main objective is to ensure fulfilment of the commitments made to its customers over time, with an adequate diversification of portfolios.

-The practical application of the principles set out in the sustainable investment policy is materialised through the Annual Sustainable Investment Plan.
+The practical application of the principles set out in the Sustainable Investment Policy is detailed in the Annual Sustainable Investment Plan.
+In this Plan, we establish the sustainable investment objectives we propose to achieve in each financial year.

 Sustainable investment strategy

-GCO has established the following action principles to advance the incorporation of ESG issues into the analysis and decision-making processes in terms of investment management.
+GCO has established the following principles to further the incorporation of ESG considerations in the analysis and decision-making processes related to investment management.

 Exclusion principles:

-Investment in companies whose performance is considered controversial and, in particular, that could adversely affect their operations, the environment or society in general is excluded.
+We exclude investment in companies whose performance is considered controversial and, in particular, those whose performance could adversely affect their operations, the environment or society in general.

 Positive screening